-Each individual’s age/stage increments at the beginning of each timestep, and data and statstics are saved at the end when necessary.

-Movement takes place in continuous space, such that - individuals are assigned x,y coordinates rather than not arbitrarily restricted to grid cells.
+Movement takes place in continuous space - individuals are assigned x,y coordinates rather than not arbitrarily restricted to grid cells.
 Individuals’ Movement distances and directions are drawn separately, then composed into movement vectors.
 Distances are Wald-distributed (and the distributional parameters, as with nearly all distributions used in the model, can be set by the user within a Geonomics parameters file).
 Directions can either be drawn from a uniform distribution on the unit circle, resulting in isotropic movement (the default behavior),; or they can be drawn from a ‘movement surface’.
 A movement surface is an array of unimodal- or multimodal von Mises distributions, derived from a landscape resistance layer that serves as a resistance surface.
 On a unimodal surface, each cell is assigned a Von Mises distribution that has μ equal to the direction of the centerpoint of the highest-valued neighboring cell (using an 8-cell neighborhood) and has κ set by the parameters file.
 On a multimodal surface, each cell’s mixture distribution is a weighted sum of eight such unimodal distributions, one for each cell in its neighborhood (with weights equal to the values of the neighboring cells’ values divided by their sum).
 This is, to our knowledge, a novel approach to simulating movement.
 It that generates realistic, anisotropic movement across an environment of heterogenous habitat quality, while avoiding the use of time-consuming neighborhood-querying functions during model runtime (see Figure 2).

-Mmateing pairs isare chosen from among all eligible pairs of individuals, based on age and sex, within the species’ mate-search radius.
+For each reproducing individual a mateing pairs isare chosen from among all eligible pairs of individuals, based on age and sex, within the species’ mate-search radius.
 Eligibility can be based on age and sex.
 Pair decisions are a Bernoulli draw, with probability equal to the species’ intrinsic birth rate.
 For eEach mating pair produces a number of offspring is chosen drawn from a Poisson distribution (with λ equal to the species’ mean number of offspring), or equal to unless it is set to a a user-specified fixed value by the user.
 Each parent produces one gamete for each of its offspring, by recombination—at the inter-locus rates defined by the species’ genomic architecture—and Mendelian segregation.
 Offspring individuals are created and then dispersed to a new location following the same movement process but with a different dispersal surface, if desired. (where, as with movement, the directions of their dispersal vectors can be drawn either isotropically or anisotropically, the latter using a ‘dispersal surface’ that is structurally identical to a movement surface).

-Mating is followed by mortality.
 Deaths areMortality is modeled as a Bernoulli drawsprocess, with probabilities using individual-wise death probabilities that are a combination of the probabilities of death by based on density-dependence (from a spatialized logistic -growth model) and by natural selection (on any number ofphenotypic traits simultaneously)., This is calculated as: